Situation-Aware Interactive MPC Switching for Autonomous Driving: Problem Formulation and Statement

 \subsection{Opponent behavior model}

-The control input of opponent vehicles \(u^o_t\) is generated by a behavior model designed to emulate realistic driver behavior.
+The opponent's control input \(u^o_t\) is generated by a behavior model that emulates realistic driver behavior.
 Following driver models in~\citep{hu2024active, 9294176, wang2019learning}, we construct a parametric model that incorporates three key features: (i) uncertainty, (ii) responsiveness to other vehicles, and (iii) latent parameters.
-Accordingly, we define the behavior model using an i.i.d.
-Gaussian distribution:
+Accordingly, we model the opponent's control input at time $t$ as